-I come from traditional roots, which means I used a phototypositor, worked with pressmen to produce six color magazines, and trapped images for illustrative artwork.
-While these tools and techniques seem ancient today they only died about ten to fifteen years ago.
-The phototypositor much longer than that :)
+I come from traditional roots, which means I used a phototypositor, worked with pressmen to produce six color magazines and trapped images for graphic artwork.
+While these tools and techniques seem ancient today, they only died about ten to fifteen years ago.
+The phototypositor is much longer than that :)

 What do you think?
 Should be we color blind?